hamza-berahma/qr-code-transformer/DEPLOYMENT.md

 1. Install Railway CLI: `npm i -g @railway/cli`
 2. Login: `railway login`
-3. Deploy: `railway up`
+3. Deploy: `railway up` or connect via GitHub
+4. Railway will automatically detect the Dockerfile or use the start command
-4. Done!
+5. Done!
 Get your URL from Railway dashboard

 **Time: ~3 minutes** (includes account setup)

+**Note:** Railway automatically sets the `PORT` environment variable.
+The app is configured to use it.

 ### Option 3: Render.com (~5 minutes)